 Plaintiff Katherine Franklin says in a February amended complaint filed by solo practitioner Frank P. Hernandez that it did, reports Texas Lawyer in an article reprinted in New York Lawyer (reg. req.).

-However, Simon Eddins & Greenstone says in a March answer in the Northern District of Texas case that Franklin knew the images linked to the email were not of the partner, David Greenstone.
+However, Simon Eddins & Greenstone says in a March answer in the Northern District of Texas case that Franklin knew the images linked to the email were not of one of its partners.

-Meanwhile, Greenstone tells the legal publication he changed the screensaver on an associate’s cellphone in November 2009 to an “inappropriate” image he pulled off the Internet as a joke.
-But he insists that no one saw this image except himself and the associate.
+Meanwhile, the legal publication reported the partner changed the screensaver on an associate’s cellphone in November 2009 to an “inappropriate” image he pulled off the Internet as a joke.
+But he reportedly insisted that no one saw this image except himself and the associate.

-The associate, trying to keep the prank going, tried to send a similar email to another lawyer at the firm but accidentally sent it to Franklin, according to Greenstone.
-It linked to a video of two men, and the associate apologized to Franklin, says Greenstone, explaining that the joke “was never intended to be harmful or harassing.”
+The associate, trying to keep the prank going, tried to send a similar email to another lawyer at the firm but accidentally sent it to Franklin, the publication reports.
+It linked to a video of two men, and the associate apologized to Franklin.

 The associate didn’t respond to phone messages from Texas Lawyer.